-In 2023, the vacancy rate in both units (and floorspace) has gradually reduced from 26.5% (24.8% of floorspace) in January to 24.7% (24% of floorspace) in October.
-This is due to a loss of two units due to a fire at the end of 2022 and an increase in independent businesses within the town centre.
+In 2024, the vacancy rate in both units (and floorspace) has marginally reduced from 26.4% (25.3% of floorspace) in January to 26% (23.7% of floorspace) in October.
+This is due to the introduction of newly constructed units in Forge Island with some have not been occupied.
 These figures remain above the average vacancy rate in UK high streets and regionally in Yorkshire & Humber.